stevemcconnell/covid19-forecast-evaluations/README.md

 state_range_90th_percentile_width | 90th percentile of PI widths, i.e., width of widest ranges
 state_ranges_gt_4x | Percentage of prediction intervals in which the p(0.975) / p(0.025) > 4.49, i.e., the width of the range rounds to greater than 4.
 state_ranges_gt_10x | Percentage of prediction intervals in which the p(0.975) / p(0.025) > 10.49, i.e., the width of the range rounds to greater than 10.
 state_ranges_interval_score | Interval score for the 95% prediction intervals ala Gneiting and Raftery.
-This is the sum of all the state interval scores.
-Note, this is not the weighted interval score, just the interval score for the 95% PI. state_ranges_interval_normalized | Average interval score for the 95% prediction intervals in which the interval score for each state is divided by the actual for each state.
+This is the sum of the individual state interval scores.
+Note, this is not the weighted interval score, but the interval score for the 95% PI. state_ranges_interval_normalized | Average interval score for the 95% prediction intervals in which the interval score for each state is divided by the actual for each state.
-state_ranges_precision_raw | Average precision score for each 95% prediction interval calculated as (upper-lower) / (upper+lower).
+state_ranges_precision_raw | Average precision score for each 95% prediction interval.
+Precision is calculated as (upper-lower) / (upper+lower).
 For forecast and/or actual values = 0, substitute values of 0.5 are used.
 See notes on CovidComplete range score v.
 2 below. state_ranges_precision_95pi_adjusted | Average precision score adjusted for the precision that's possible withi 95% PIs.

 #### *CovidComplete state range  forecast scoring*